 The formalities to be observed were similar during the Song period, when Empress Meng 孟氏 (primary consort of Emperor Zhezong 宋哲宗, r.
 1085-1100) was asked to reign for two short intervals in 1127 and 1129.
 She played an important role in securing the accession to the throne of Emperor Gaozong of the Southern Song.

 Since the Tang period it was common that reigning Empress Dowagers sat behind a bamboo curtain (lian 簾) during court sessions and audiences.
-The ususal term for a female regency is therefore usually chuilian tingzheng 垂簾聽政 or chuilian tingjue 垂簾聽決 "listening to and deciding over policial affairs from behind the curtain".
+The ususal term for a female regency is therefore chuilian tingzheng 垂簾聽政 or chuilian tingjue 垂簾聽決 "listening to and deciding over policial affairs from behind the curtain".
 Empress Wu Zetian was perhaps the first female regent who sat behind a curtain hanging down from behind the throne (yuzuo hou 御座後).
 Even if her husband, Emperor Gaozong 唐高宗 (r.
 649-683), was ruling actively, she assisted him so much that she was called the "Second Holy [Ruler]" (ersheng 二聖).
-The was the first and only female regent who eventually took over the position of the emperor.
+She was the first and only female regent who eventually took over the position of the emperor.

 The "ceremony of the hanging curtain" (chuilian yi 垂簾儀) was an official form of congratulatory rites (jiali 嘉禮, see five rites).
 At the time of the enthronement of the Tongzhi Emperor, the curtain was apparently just a relict from ancient times.
 Empress Dowagers Ci'an and Cixi received documents and decided in front of the curtain, and not behind.
-Quite interestingly, it was the Guangxu Emperor who was hidden behind a satin screen (shaping 紗屏) with the two regenty as long as he had not taken over government affairs.
+Quite interestingly, it was the Guangxu Emperor who was hidden behind a satin screen (shaping 紗屏) with the two regents as long as he had not taken over government affairs.
 Each document was formally submitted in three copies, so the emperor and the two female regents had formally one at hand.

 The word zhizheng 執政, lit. "hold the government" was an ancient expression for control over government affairs by an individual official and his clients.
 This was not illegal, but might have the connotation of unjust dominance over potential rivals.
 The word is even used as a neutral term in the sense of "to execute government affairs".
 One example for a negative use is the abuse of power by court eunuchs during the Later Han period.
 They "dominated" the government without having government positions.
-The word zhizheng was used as a verb as well as for the persons in power.
+The word zhizheng was used as a verbal phrase as well as for the persons in power.

 During the Song period, zhizheng became an official designation of a function and was a general reference to vice grand cousellors (fuxiang 副相) serving in the Administration Chamber (zhengshi tang 政治堂) where the most important central government decisions were made; all held primary appointments in the Secretariat-Chancellery (zhongshu menxia sheng 中書門下省) or the Bureau of Military Affairs (shumiyuan 樞密院).
 (Hucker 1985: 939).
 The word designated all high officials of the inner circle of the government – apart from the Counsellor-in-chief (zaixiang 宰相), namely Vice Grand Counsellors (can zhizheng shi 參知政事), Military Affairs Commissioners (shumishi 樞密使), Vice Military Affairs Commissioners (shumi fushi 樞密副使), Notaries of the Bureau of Military Affairs (qianshu shumiyuan shi 簽書樞密院事), Administrators of the Bureau of Military Affairs (zhi shumiyuan shi 知樞密院事), Associate Administrators (tongzhi shumiyuan shi 同知樞密院事), Left and Right Aides in the Imperial Secretariat (shangshu zuocheng 尚書左丞, shangshu youcheng 尚書右丞), Vice Directors in the Palace Secretariat (zhongshu shilang 中書侍郎), and Vice Directors in the Chancellery (menxia shilang 門下侍郎).